kiddiRU/Verk1_H1/designDocument/sketch.md

 #### Team captains
 - Cannot be in more than one team
-- Sign their team into the competition / tournament
 - Creates his team
 - modify team members (removing, adding and editing)
 - When leaving a team then they choose a player to take their place as team captain (If no one left then the team is archived where it still holds the score and win information)